William M. Daley: Professional career

-He became associated with Amalgamated Bank of Chicago, where he was first vice chairman (1989–1990) and then president and chief operating officer (1990–1993).
-Daley returned to the practice of law, as a partner with the firm Mayer, Brown & Platt from 1993 to 1997.
+Daley became associated with the Amalgamated Bank of Chicago, where he was the first vice chairman from 1989 to 1990 and then president and chief operating officer from 1990 to 1993.
+Daley returned to the practice of law as a partner with the firm Mayer, Brown & Platt from 1993 to 1997.

 Daley was appointed to the board of Fannie Mae in 1993 by President Bill Clinton, serving until 1997.

-Daley was U.S. Secretary of Commerce from 1997 to 2000.
-Among other things, Secretary Daley helped usher in the age of E-commerce, ran the 2000 census, expanded minority business development programs, and oversaw a wide range of economic initiatives during one of the strongest economic periods in American history, adding an estimated 23 million jobs.
-Daley stepped down to run Al Gore's campaign for President in 2000.
+Daley was the U.S. Secretary of Commerce from 1997 to 2000.
+Running the 2000 census, he developed minority business development programs and oversaw a wide range of economic initiatives.
+Daley stepped down to run Al Gore's campaign for president in 2000.

-In December 2001, Daley was appointed to a newly created position as President of SBC Communications to help reform the company's image.
+In December 2001, Daley was appointed to a newly created position as President of SBC Communications.
 In May 2004, Daley was appointed Midwest Chairman of JPMorgan Chase, following its acquisition of Bank One Corporation.
 In 2007, Daley was appointed as head of the Corporate Responsibility program, a position he held until 2010.
 Daley formerly served on the Board of Directors of Boeing, Merck & Co., Boston Properties, and Loyola University Chicago.
 He is currently a trustee of Northwestern University and is a member of the Council on Foreign Relations.
 In 2010, he received the Chicago History Museum "Making History Award" for Distinction in Civic Leadership.
-In 2014, he joined Argentiere Capital as a managing partner.
+In 2014, he joined Argentière Capital AG as a managing partner.

-On November 7, 2019, it was announced that Daley had been appointed to serve as head of Public Affairs at Wells Fargo effective November 13, 2019, and will also serve as one of the company's Vice Chairman.
+On November 7, 2019, it was announced that Daley had been appointed to serve as head of Public Affairs at Wells Fargo, effective November 13, 2019, and would also serve as one of the company's Vice Chairmen.
 His appointment went into effect as scheduled.

 Political career

-Daley managed his brother Richard's successful campaign in the 1980 Cook County State's Attorney election.
+Daley managed his brother Richard's campaign in the 1980 Cook County State's Attorney election, which Richard won.
+This was the first election in which a family member of former mayor Richard J. Daley ran for Chicago or Cook County politics.
+William Daley continued to assist in his brother's political campaigns and governance during Richard's tenure as Mayor of Chicago.

 Clinton administration

-In 1993, he served as Special Counsel to the President on issues relating to the passage of the North American Free Trade Agreement (NAFTA).
+In 1993, William M. Daley was appointed Special Counsel to President Bill Clinton.
+In this role, Daley took part in advocating for and securing the passage of the North American Free Trade Agreement (NAFTA).
+He coordinated efforts between the White House, members of Congress, and private industry to create bipartisan support for the agreement.
+His work on NAFTA included dealing with complex political landscapes, utilizing policy and negotiation.

+In 1997, Daley was appointed Secretary of Commerce by President Clinton, serving until the end of Clinton's second term in 2000.
+As Secretary of Commerce, Daley’s portfolio included U.S. exports, trade policy and public-private partnerships.
+In his position, he worked to create a competitive position in global markets through advocating for free trade policies and modernizing trade infrastructure.